-In the Electoral Areas of the Regional District of Nanaimo, the Ministry of Transportation and Infrastructure is the authority for naming and maintaining roads.
-House numbers are assigned by the GIS Department of the RDN.
-Our RDN address and road records are used by the Province, to maintain the Digital Road Atlas, and by Telus, to verify the accuracy of their address records.
+In the Electoral Areas of the Regional District of Nanaimo, the Ministry of Transportation and Infrastructure (MOTI) is the authority for naming and maintaining roads.
+House Numbers are assigned by the GIS Department of the RDN and are assigned off the last sign posted road; this information is provided by MOTI.
+Our RDN address and road records are used by the Province to maintain the Digital Road Atlas, and by Telus, to verify the accuracy of their address records.
 Both of these records are used for the 911 emergency dispatch systems.

 Each residence requires a unique address.
 Where a property has two or more residences, each residence is assigned a different number.

 In cases of multiple residences on a property, such as a mobile home park, unit numbers are assigned to a parent address, e.g. #3 - 1234 SOMEWHERE ROAD.

 In cases where a secondary suite is contained within a house, the secondary suite is assigned a letter suffix to the address of the house, e.g. 456A DOWNTHERE ROAD.